satansdeer/satansdeer.github.com/content/legacy-posts/record-saas-demo-video-from-screenshots/index.md

 If one screen changes, update one screenshot.
 If one step becomes irrelevant, remove one slide.
 If you need to hide private information, edit the image and keep the rest of the video.

-With a normal screen recording, a small correction often means recording again.
+With a normal screen recording, a small correction means recording again.

 With a screenshot-based demo, the structure stays intact.